 If at all possible on your end, don’t write until you’ve done your homework first.
+I really recommend that.

 It’s best to learn first, research, digest, then come back in a day or so to write your epic post, uninterrupted of course.

 #4.
 I write only when I’m feeling 100% motivated

-My final words of wisdom
+My final words of wisdom for you

 You can go right ahead and create a blogging schedule by all means, but at the end of the day, if you don’t feel like writing, or you don’t have a topic that’s worth writing about.

-Figuring out the best time to write content for your blog comes with experience and trial and error.
+Figuring out the best time to write content for your blog comes with experience, and, trial and error.

 The best of luck!